wesley-hughes/wesley-hughes/README.md

 Thanks for visiting my GitHub page!
 If you have any questions or would like to connect, feel free to reach out on LinkedIn-- linked below.</div>

-- 🔭 I’m currently working on my first, large full-stack group project, Rare Publishing Platform.
-We are building an API service with Python, and using SQL to manage the permanent state in the database.

-- 🌱 I’m currently learning Python & SQL

 <br/>